-Men who experience sex addiction feel an overwhelming loss of control surrounding their sexual behaviours.
-Their sexual behavior feels compulsive, excessive, and impacts their life in a negative way.
+Men who experience sex addiction feel an overwhelming loss of control surrounding their sexual behaviors.
+Their sexual behavior feels compulsive, and excessive, and impacts their life in a negative way.

-There is currently no agreed upon definition for sex addiction because it is very difficult to define normal sexual behaviors.
-The exact same behaviour might feel like a sex addiction to one man, and like healthy sexuality to another.
-It’s not necessarily the behavior that suggests an addiction, but how men feel about their behaviour.
+There is currently no agreed-upon definition for sex addiction because it is very difficult to define normal sexual behaviors.
+The exact same behavior might feel like sex addiction to one man, and like healthy sexuality to another.
+It’s not necessarily the behavior that suggests an addiction, but how men feel about their behavior.

 The reality is that many men suffer from sexual addiction.
-This compulsive behaviour is overwhelming, obsessive, and does not lead to fulfillment for the sufferer.
-In fact, many men live in cycles of shame and guilt, and feel that they are alone, powerless to change themselves.
+This compulsive behavior is overwhelming, obsessive, and does not lead to fulfillment for the sufferer.
+In fact, many men live in cycles of shame and guilt and feel that they are alone, powerless to change themselves.